 The formation of ordered nanoparticle (NP) structures can be realized by self-assembly.
-A rich diversity of structures can be formed as result of the tunable interactions such as steric, electrostatic, and/or magnetic.^{1,2} However, only a detailed understanding of the underlying principles will allow the fabrication of tailor-designed smart/stimuli-responsive synthetic materials, resulting from the fact that self-assembled nanostructures can show remarkable collective properties that are different from their individual counterparts.^{3,4}
+A rich diversity of structures can be formed as result of the tunable interactions such as steric, electrostatic and/or magnetic.
+1,2 However, only a detailed understanding of the underlying principles will allow the fabrication of tailor-designed smart/stimuli responsive synthetic materials, resulting from the fact that self-assembled nanostructures can show remarkable collective properties which are different from their individual counterparts.
+3,4

 One interesting class of materials in this context are magnetic nanoparticles (NPs) dispersed in a solvent, since they can self-assemble and are responsive to external stimuli (magnetic field).
-This enables a range of applications such as magnetic sealing and magnetic memory or in biomedicine.
-5 These applications make use of the ability of colloidal magnetic NPs to form structures such as linear or branched chains, clusters, or rings in an applied magnetic field.8-10 Similar applications are considered for thin films of magnetic NPs with the additional advantage that the self-assembling structure can be prepatterned and then grown from a substrate.
+This enables a range of applications such as magnetic sealing, magnetic memory or in biomedicine.
+5-7 These applications make use of the ability of colloidal magnetic NPs to form structures such as linear or branched chains, clusters or rings in an applied magnetic field.
+8-10 Similar applications are considered for thin films of magnetic NPs with the additional advantage that the self-assembling structure can be pre-patterned and then grown from a substrate.
 Even without an applied field, self-assembly can take place due to the magnetic dipole interactions of single domain particles.
-11,12 Neutron reflectivity (NR) measurements are a unique tool (high penetration into silicon, sensitivity to magnetic induction, and isotope contrast variation) to extract information about the self-assembly of magnetic particles at solid substrates.
-From the specularly reflected intensity, nuclear and magnetic density profiles across interfaces can be extracted with high precision. $^{13-15}$
+Neutron reflectivity (NR) measurements are a unique tool (high penetration into silicon, sensitivity to magnetic induction, isotope contrast variation) to extract information on the self-assembly of magnetic particles at solid substrates.
+From the specularly reflected intensity, nuclear and magnetic density profiles across interfaces can be extracted with high precision.
+13-15

-Following along this line, Vorobiev et al. 16 reported a dense wetting double layer of ferrofluid (FF) (9 vol % of 5.5 nm sized Fe3O4 particles in D2O) forming at a horizontal Si/SiO2 surface after 1 h.
-A DC magnetic field of 10 mT applied parallel to the solid substrate resulted in short-range ordering in the particle layers whereas a field applied perpendicular to the substrate resulted in long-range ordering.
-Moreover, it was found that the particle layering gradually develops over 48 h with long-range ordering (30 layers) at the FF-SiO2 interface.
-Recently, Kubovcikova et al.17 studied the correlation of the adsorption of NPs from aqueous magnetic fluids on a crystalline silicon surface with the bulk structure extracted from small-angle neutron scattering (SANS).
-Gapon et al. 18 used two kinds of FFs: first, FFs with MNPs coated by a double layer of sodium oleate and, second, a FF with cobalt ferrite NPs stabilized by lauric acid/sodium n-dodecyl sulfate.
+Following along this line, Vorobiev et al. reported a dense wetting double-layer of ferrofluid (FF) (9 vol. % of 5.5 nm sized Fe3O4 particles in D2O) forming at a horizontal

+Si/SiO2 surface after one hour.
+A DC magnetic field of 10 mT applied parallel to the solid substrate resulted in short-range ordering in the particle-layers whereas a field applied perpendicular to the substrate resulted in long-range ordering.
+Moreover, it was found that the particle layering gradually develops over 48 hours with long-range ordering (30 layers) at the FF-SiO2 interface.
+Recently, Kubovcikova et al. studied the correlation of the adsorption of NPs from aqueous magnetic fluids on a crystalline silicon surface with the bulk structure extracted from small-angle neutron scattering (SANS).
+Gapon et al. used two kinds of FFs: first, FFs with MNPs coated by a double layer of sodium oleate, and second, a FF with cobalt ferrite NPs stabilized by lauric acid/sodium n-dodecylsulphate.
 The authors reported the formation of just one single adsorption layer for both FFs.